 ii.
-Estimate of expected future cash flows and discount rates for calculating present value of such cash flows used to compute value-in-use iii.
-Estimate of fair value of derivatives for which an active market is not available, is computed using various generally accepted valuation
+Estimate of expected future cash flows and discount rates for calculating present value of such cash flows used to compute value-in-use xi.
+Judgement is required on recognition of an identifiable intangible asset separate from goodwill in case of business combination at its

-2. Basis of preparation of the consolidated financial statements continued c) New standards, amendments and interpretations adopted by the Group

-IFRS 16 Leases
+2. Basis of preparation of the consolidated financial statements continued c) New standards, amendments and interpretations adopted by the Group IFRS 16 Leases